dvdbisong/dvdbisong.github.io/gcp-ml-seminar/matplotlib.md

     <img src="/assets/seminar_IEEE/scatterplot_seaborn.png">
 </div>

-#### Pairwise scatter plots
+#### Pairwise scatter plot
-Pair-wise scatter plots is a good tool to visualize the relationships between more than two variables in the same plot.
-However, with higher dimension datasets the plot may become too clogged up, so use with care.
+Pair-wise scatter plot is an effective window for visualizing the relationships among multiple variables within the same plot.
+However, with higher dimension datasets the plot may become clogged up, so use with care.
 Let's see an example of this with Matplotlib and Seaborn.

 Here, we will use the method `scatter_matrix`, one of plotting functions in Pandas to graph a pair-wise scatterplot matrix.